sagesteppe/SDM_restorations/README.md

 | 37.   |        Log-transformed distance to surface water        |     Global Surface Water Explorer     |     both     |
 | 38.   |                   Human Influence Index                 | TIGRIS/ BTS NARN/ HDX/ NLCD/ NASA     |     wild     |

+## Workflow for Presence/Absence generation and cleaning

-Some workflows for dealing with temporal mismatch between environmental variables and species occurrence records.
+Some considerations for dealing with temporal mismatch between environmental variables and species occurrence records.

 In order to reduce the number of records which have questionable geographic integrity, no records before 1950 were acquired.

-1) Reducing Historic Records
+### Thinning Historic Records
-a) remove records with noted accuracy > 250 m
+a) remove records with noted coordinate uncertainty of > 270m
+b) remove records on county centroids
-b) if multiple records exist per raster cell, reduce to most recent record.
+c) if multiple records exist per raster cell, reduce to that with the lowest coordinate uncertainty, or the most recent

-c) remove records on county centroids
+### Processing Post Burn Records
-d) flag all records which are located within a burn scar, which occurred after the date of observation.
+a) flag all historic records which are located within a burn scar, which occurred after the date of observation.
-d1) for that species, use plot based occurrence data, and years since burn interacting with cover of invasive annual grasses to model probability of an extant population at the site.
+b) for that species, use plot based occurrence data, and years since burn interacting with cover of invasive annual grasses to model probability of an extant population at the site.  $\text{occurrence ~ year since fire * modelled invasive annual grass cover}$
+c) randomly sample flagged records with probabilities defined in *b*

+### Processing Records in Sites Invaded by Invasive Annual Grasses
+a) flag all historic records which are located within an area with greater >10% invasive annual grass cover
+b) for that species, use plot based occurrence data, and cover of invasive annual grasses to model probability of an extant population at the site.  $\text{occurrence ~ modelled invasive annual grass cover}$
-d2) randomly sample flagged records with probabilities defined in d1.
+c) randomly sample flagged records with probabilities defined in *b*

-# Better matching the Fundamental Niche to Population Occurrence via Cost Surfaces
+## Better matching the Fundamental Niche to Population Occurrence via Cost Surfaces

 Cost surfaces reflect historic connectivity of locations prior to European settlement.